 This type of fertilizer is used on almost all crops, and on both commercial and organically grown crops.
 This means you cannot escape it by eating organically grown food.

 2. Fruit.
-For some reason, fruit absorbs more toxic potassium than any other food.
+Fruit absorbs more of the toxic potassium from the fertilizers than any other food category.
 The potassium is incorporated into the fruit and cannot be washed off.

 People who have eaten a lot of fruit often show a high potassium on a first or a retest hair analysis.
 It is part of a hair analysis pattern called Beam Me Up, Scottie pattern, and includes a high potassium level.

 3. Some vegetables.
 Vegetables and most of our food today is grown using superphosphate fertilizers.
 Most often, vegetables can absorb the toxic potassium in the fertilizers and change some of it to a non-toxic form.
-However, this is not always the case, especially with sweeter vegetables such as sweet potatoes, yams and carrots.
-Lately, for example, some carrots seem to contain more of this toxic potassium.
+However, this is not always the case, especially with sweet potatoes and yams.

 4. Potassium from a water softener.
 In a few cases, showering and perhaps drinking water softened with potassium tablets will elevate hair potassium level drastically.
 This is also a toxic form of potassium, and I would never drink water softened with potassium, or with salt or sodium, for that matter.